zonyitoo/GestureRecognition/README.rst

 * Use K-Means algorithm to detect finger tips' positions. ✖︎
 * Use bounding polygon to detect finger tips' positions. ✔︎
 * Remove points on arm. ✖︎
-* Follow finger tips and palm's positions change.
+* Follow finger tips and palm's positions change.✔︎
-* Use finite-state machine to define and recognize hand gesture.
+* Use finite-state machine to define and recognize hand gesture.✖︎
-* Improve precision of finger tips and palm's positions.
+* Improve precision of finger tips and palm's positions.✖︎
-* Be able to follow finger tips's movement.
+* Be able to follow finger tips's movement.✖︎
-* Improve performance, avaliability and usability.
+* Improve performance, avaliability and usability.✖︎

 Requirements
 ============